Romans 5:12 – All Have Sinned

 We, therefore, need to explore how these verses best harmonize without being contradictory.

 So how would a baby, who has just entered into the world, ever be given the opportunity to receive salvation if it were to die during its infancy?
 The Bible gives no examples of Christian-believing infants.
 (James 4:17 )

 Because the bible is written for those who have a level of intelligence or comprehension, when an infant dies each one will be judged according to what they have done ( 2 Corinthians 5:10) so we can concede that an infant would have done the least wrong or sin in comparison to any adult who dies regardless if the adult became a Christian.

 Are Babies Born With Sin?

-So, today we have both death and a sinful nature that was inherited from this one act of disobedience and with age, time and study we learn to discern both good and evil.
-The question many have regards babies and are babies born with sin.
+So, today we have both death and a sinful nature that was inherited from this one act of disobedience, and with age, time, and study we learn to discern both good and evil.
+The question many have regards babies and whether babies are born with sin.
 (Romans 5:12) states “all have sinned.”
 If All meant ALL (as to include infants) then babies are born with sin.
-However, if true that would also mean all of mankind is born with sin, even Jesus Christ would not be exempt, he himself “born” (Matthew 1:16, 2:1; Luke 1:35, 2:11), a “human child” of Mary (Matthew 1:16) and seed of David (John 7:42; Romans 1:3; 2 Timothy 2:8).
+However, if true that would also mean all of mankind is born with sin, even Jesus Christ would not be exempt, he himself was “born” (Matthew 1:16, 2:1; Luke 1:35, 2:11), a “human child” of Mary (Matthew 1:16) and the seed of David (John 7:42; Romans 1:3; 2 Timothy 2:8).
 Yet, the Bible tells us that this man (John 8:40) was without sin (1 Peter 2:22).
 Is sin actually inherent at the first breath an infant takes into their lungs?
 Or, does choice play a part; being a point of entry into each life?

 Until Adam exercised his choice/free will to disobey God’s commandment there was no sin in his life.
 Once he disobeyed and his eyes were opened there were other things he came to understand were not as they should be and had to be changed.